-A federal grant to qualifying students with a parent or guardian who died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001.
-If a student is eligible for a Federal Pell Grant, he or she cannot receive an IASG.
+The IASG is a federal grant to qualifying students with a parent or guardian who died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001.
+If you are eligible for a Federal Pell Grant, you cannot receive an IASG.

-A legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
-It also explains the terms and conditions of your loan(s).
+The Master Promissory Note (MPN) is a legal document in which the student/parent or guardian promises to repay their loan(s) and any accrued interest and fees to the U.S. Department of Education.
+It also explains the terms and conditions of their loan(s).

 Amount of direct and indirect costs remaining after all Gift Aid is applied.
 Net price can be covered through a variety of sources, including: savings, income, payment plans, and education loans.

-The authority of a school's financial aid administrator to make adjustments to the data elements on the FAFSA and to override a student's dependency status.
+The authority of a school’s financial aid administrator to make adjustments to the data elements on the FAFSA and to override a student’s dependency status or EFC.

-Satisfactory academic progress is the process a school uses to determine if a student is meeting all of his or her educational requirements and is on target to graduate on time with a degree or certificate.
+Schools use Satisfactory Academic Progress (SAP) Standards to determine if you are meeting all of your educational requirements and if you are on target to graduate on time with a degree or certificate.
 This process may vary across schools.
-Please visit Satisfactory Academic Progress (SAP) Standards for more information.

 Teacher Education Assistance for College and Higher Education (TEACH) Grants

-Federal grants for undergraduate and graduate students, awarded in exchange for specific future teaching service in designated high-need fields and low-income elementary and secondary schools.
-If a student does not complete the required teaching service, the grant becomes a Federal Direct Unsubsidized Student Loan that must be repaid.
+TEACH Grants are federal grants for undergraduate and graduate students, awarded in exchange for specific future teaching service in designated high-need fields and low-income elementary and secondary schools.
+If you do not complete the required teaching service, the grant becomes a Federal Direct Unsubsidized Student Loan that must be repaid.

-The student's Cost of Attendance, minus their Expected Family Contribution, less any need-based aid received, such as Gift Aid, Federal Work-Study or Federal Direct Subsidized Loans.
+Your Cost of Attendance, minus your Expected Family Contribution, less any need-based aid received, such as Gift Aid, Federal Work-Study or Federal Direct Subsidized Loans.

-A federally mandated process to confirm the accuracy of data provided by selected applicants on the FAFSA.
-To complete the verification process, the student, their parent(s), or spouse, if applicable, are required to provide certain documents to the school for review.
-If the documentation the student provides Miami doesn’t match what was reported on the FAFSA, verification can result in changes to the student’s financial aid eligibility, and/or financial aid offers.
+A federally mandated process to confirm the accuracy of data provided by selected FAFSA applicants.
+To complete the federal verification process, the student, their parent(s), or spouse, if applicable, are required to provide certain documents to the school for review.
+If the documentation provided to Miami doesn’t match what was reported on the FAFSA, verification can result in changes to the student’s financial aid eligibility, and/or financial aid offers.